-Her Royal Highness is the only sister of His Majesty the late King Hussein, His Royal Highness Prince Mohammed and His Royal Highness Prince Al Hassan.
+Her Royal Highness is the only sister of His Majesty the late King Hussein, His Royal Highness the late Prince Mohammad and His Royal Highness Prince Al Hassan.

-Princess Basma is married to Mr. Walid Al Kurdi.
+Princess Basma is married to Mr. Walid Kurdi.

 Princess Basma received her primary education at the Ahliyyah School in Amman, and her secondary schooling at Benenden School in England.

 She went on to specialize in languages at Oxford University.
 In addition to Arabic, she is fluent in English, speaks French and has studied Spanish.

 In May 2001, Princess Basma was awarded a D.Phil. degree from Oxford University.
 Her thesis entitled, "Contextualising development in Jordan: the arena of donors, state and NGOs," examines the evolution of Jordan′s development process as shaped by political and economic factors.